-MILS 307.
-Military Science Practicum II, 1 hour, Fall, Spring Additional hands-on experience in military enrichment activities which contribute to the development of leadership and management such as theintercollegiate Ranger Competition Team, Carson-Newman Color Gu ard, Marksmanship Competition Team, Eagle Battalion Drill Team, and other selected official Military Science regular, on-going, supervised developmental activities.
+Additional hands-on experience in military enrichment activities which contribute to the development of leadership and management such as the intercollegiate Ranger Competition Team, Carson-Newman Color Gu ard, Marksmanship Competition Team, Eagle Battalion Drill Team, and other selected official Military Science regular, on-going, supervised developmental activities.
 Prerequisites: Enrollment in the ROTC Program and permission of the Professor of Military Science.

 MILS 401.
-The Army Officer, 3 hours, Fall
+The Army Officer, 3 credits, Fall